Ex-South Africa captain Smith cleared of racism

 However, Smith was cleared of all allegations by two independent advocates, who found "no evidentiary basis" the former opener had engaged in racial discrimination

-CSA have been ordered to pay Smith's costs for the arbitration process.
+CSA has been ordered to pay Smith's costs for the arbitration process.

 Smith, who captained South Africa in a record 108 Tests from 2003 to 2014, left his role as director of cricket after three years when his contract ended on 31 March.